 I have always been an organized person.
 My mother loves to tell stories on me.
 Like how from the time I was 7 I always packed my own bags (I am sure with some checking for her) for trips and often a week or so in advance.
 While in school it served me well as I was able to accomplish my assignments in a timely manner with little stress.
 My sister laughed at me when I confided to her that if I accomplish something not on my “to do” list I write it on my list just so I can have the pleasure of crossing it off.
 Now before I loose you completely I totally understand that organization is not something all people thrive at and truly being spontaneous is a great character trait (I just don’t happen to possess it).
 Luckily my husband does possess this trait and is helping me learn to relax a bit more.

-Then I read a blog post which I can’t find now about using the tinidazole cream over the counter and using or making your own calendar pages.
+Then I read a blog post which I can’t find now about using the Five Star Flex Binder and using or making your own calendar pages.
 I did this for the past year and made sections for calendar, personal development, homeschool, household and farm.
 I really wasn’t sure how I wanted to set it up and kind of fumbled along.

 So this year I think I will be using my homemade planner again but with some great additions from planners I have know and loved.
 I have a better idea of how to use my planner, how to organize it and what to do with extra pages.

 So my point is that there are ways to organize that will work for you.
 I have tried many and it has taken me awhile to figure out a method that will work well with my life, but in the end it is totally worth it to have an idea of what you need to do when and even more importantly a place to record the things you have accomplished.